guyewhite/guyewhite/README.md

 ## Code
 * [convertNoteToMidi](https://github.com/guyewhite/convertNoteToMidi): A useful C library that converts any single musical note value and octave to a midi note.
 * [CSVto3Dstrings](https://github.com/guyewhite/CSVto3Dstrings): A useful Python-based tool to convert any CSV file into a 3-d array of strings in C.
+* [generateMidi](https://github.com/guyewhite/generateMidi): A useful tool create midi files for one or more of the chord scales.

 *Native Instruments®️ and Kontakt®️ are registered trademarks of Native Instruments GmbH.
 We have no affiliation with Native Instruments.*